rikhuijzer/xrcf.org/content/blog/why-hard.md

 Also, there are many great open source projects out there that I'm basing my code on.
 So it should be easy.

-However, when working on a new feature or bug fix, I often find myself adding a test case and then leaving the code sit for a few days to think about the problem.
+However, when working on a new feature or bug fix, I often find myself adding a test case and then having to think a few days about the problem before I feel like I have a good solution.
 Next, implementing it is often like wading through mud.
-I expect that this will become better with time because my brain will adjust, but currently it's surprisingly hard.
+I expect that this will become better with time because my brain will get used to it, but currently it's surprisingly hard.

 That's why I want to write down my thoughts now that I still have "fresh eyes".
 This could be useful for myself to understand where the difficulties are so that I can improve the framework.